 Contacting a local pilot highly advised prior to first flights at Villa.
 Cell coverage is weak and local weather conditions can be very different than forecasts.
 Be careful of strong upper winds and a strong venturi at Hayden pass.
 Winds at launch are generally stronger than forecasted surface winds due to compression.

 RMHPA insurrs the private property to the SW of the primary landing zone.
-If you land at this residence you need to be a member of RMHPA.

 |Launch Altitude:||9,760 feet|